-Light’s your friend when the goal is to make a small kitchen feel more generous in size, so reflective worksurfaces can help.
+Light’s your friend when the goal is to make a small kitchen design feel more generous in size, so reflective work surfaces can be the best kitchen worktop option in small spaces.
 Pale natural stones can look spectacular in a small kitchen, adding character as well as bouncing light round.
 Manufactured composites also come in colourways and finishes that can boost the light.

 Less costly laminates can pull off the same tricks in light colours.
 Or why not go for stainless steel to give the kitchen a professional edge and keep it bright?

 Alternatively, in a well-lit small kitchen, you might want the warm contrast of wood against white or nearly-white units.

 6. Select the best window dressing for a small kitchen

 Window treatments for a small kitchen design need to be able to withstand the atmosphere and be easy to keep clean.
 They also need to be as space-efficient as the rest of your choices for the room.